Vascular Anomalies Center

 The Vascular Anomalies Center at Children's Hospital Los Angeles treats children who have abnormally developed blood vessels, including arteries, veins, capillaries and lymphatic channels.
 These are sometimes referred to as "vascular birthmarks."

 The most common reasons for children to be referred to our Center are:

 Vascular anomalies can be difficult to accurately diagnose and treat.
 Approximately half of patients are misdiagnosed.
 One third are given inappropriate treatment.
 Our team ensures the best possible outcome by combining the expertise of specialists and tailoring treatment for each patient.

 VASCULAR ANOMALIES CLINIC

-We currently hold two interdisciplinary clinics each month.
+We currently hold three interdisciplinary clinics each month on Wednesdays.
 Our clinic approach:

 - Gives patients the convenience of being seen by more than one specialist during the same visit.